 Demographics are an assortment of statistical data used to describe the members of a population or a specific group within it.
 Those demographic factors are expressed as statistics through socio-economical variables such as gender, age, education, income, birth and death rate as well as religion, marriage and family.
 The information for such data on every member of a population of a country is mostly collected through a census, though a survey and other forms of data collections (such as user or consumer information) can also be used to paint a picture on demographics.

 Population development in the Middle East and North Africa

 In the global context, it is interesting to note that the total world population is anticipated to grow to approximately 11.2 billion people by the end of the century.
-Over a billion of those people will inhabit the Middle Eastern and North African region.
+Over 700 million of those people will inhabit the Middle Eastern and North African region.
 Currently, about 23 percent of the world’s population follow the religion of Islam.
 As the majority of Muslims dwell in the Middle East and North African region, this share will increase drastically by 2100.

 One major trait of the Middle East and North African demographic is the economic gender disparity.
 Closing the gender gap in the region could potentially add 47 percent to the GDP growth for those countries by 2025.

 An important starting point of this would be to improve accessibility and quality of education in the periphery countries of the Middle East and North Africa.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 7 chapters, you will quickly find the 21 most important statistics relating to "Demographics in MENA".